QCrBox/QCrBox/docs/technical_reference/github_release.md

 - Upload the wheels built from `qcb up -all` for `pyqcrbox` and `qcrboxtools`.
 They can be found in `QCrBox/services/base_images/base_ancestor/pyqcrbox_dist/` and `QCrBox/services/base_images/base_ancestor/qcrboxtools_dist/` respectively.
-- Upload both wheels to the GitHub release page and tttach the generated `.whl` files to the release before publishing.
+- Attach the generated `.whl` files to the release before publishing.